rockdaboot/wget2/docs/wget2_manual.md

   certificate.
 It is almost always a bad idea not to check the certificates when transmitting confidential or important data.
 For self-signed/internal certificates, you should download the certificate and verify against that instead of forcing this insecure mode.
-If you are really sure of not desiring any certificate verification, you can specify --check-certificate=quiet to tell wget to not print any warning about invalid certificates, albeit in most cases this is the wrong thing to do.
+If you are really sure of not desiring any certificate verification, you can specify --check-certificate=quiet to tell Wget2 to not print any warning about invalid certificates, albeit in most cases this is the wrong thing to do.

 * --certificate=file